PathoRadi/StainAI_Microglia/readme.md

-# StainAI Microglia V1
+# StainAI Microglia

 ## Introduction
-StainAI Microglia V1 is an advanced MATLAB software designed to analyze optical microscopy images stained with IBA for identifying six microglia morphotypes: ramified, hypertrophic, bushy, amoeboid, rod, and hyper-rod.
-Leveraging YOLOv5 object detection (Python), U-net segmentation (MATLAB Deep Learning Toolbox), and a C50 classifier (R), it delivers precise location and segmentation of microglia.
-The software outputs morphotype maps in JPG format and stores metrics in xls and JSON files adhering to the COCO format.
-StainAI Microglia V1 is compatible with both Windows and Linux platforms, provided all dependencies are installed.
+StainAI is a sophisticated software package designed for analyzing stained microglia using deep learning, transforming immunohistochemistry images into quantitative maps.
+It generates maps of morphological phenotypes and morphometric parameters, enabling detailed analysis by drawing regions of interest.
+The core StainAI program is developed in MATLAB to facilitate the image processing, analysis, and reconstruction pipeline.
+It integrates YOLOv5 for object detection (Python), U-Net segmentation (MATLAB Deep Learning Toolbox), and the C50 classifier (R).
+The software outputs morphotype maps in JPG format and saves metrics in xls and JSON files adhering to the COCO format.
+StainAI is compatible with both Windows and Linux platforms, provided all dependencies are installed.

-View the [Analysis Results](https://chaohsiung.github.io/StainAI_pages/) generated from our MATLAB Live Editor script.
+View the [Analysis Results](https://PathoRadi.github.io/StainAI_Microglia/) generated from our MATLAB Live Editor script.

 ## Prerequisites
-- MATLAB (>2022b)
+- MATLAB (>=2022b)
-- Python (>3.8) with a Conda environment setup
+- Python (>=3.8.0) with a Conda environment setup
-- R (>R-4.2.1) with necessary libraries installed
+- R (>=R-4.2.1) with necessary libraries installed

 ## Dependencies
 Ensure the following dependencies are installed and configured:

-- **COCOAPI**: download and installed from the [COCOAPI GitHub repository](https://github.com/cocodataset/cocoapi).
+- **COCOAPI**: download and installed from the [COCOAPI GitHub repository](https://github.com/cocodataset/cocoapi) for Matlab.
   - Configure paths in `main__001.m` or `main_001.mlx`:
     env.coco_path='F:\stainAIgithub\Dependencies\cocoapi-master\';
-  - or put 'cocoapi-master' under matlab path
+    or put 'cocoapi-master' under matlab path.

 - **YOLOv5**: Follow installation instructions and download from the [YOLOv5 GitHub repository](https://github.com/ultralytics/yolov5).
-  - Download and save yolo_0504_yolov5m.pt in ~\yolov5pt
   - Configure paths in `main__001.m` or `main_001.mlx`:
     env.path_yolo=[your_path_to_yolov5 filesep 'yolov5-master'];
     env.path_conda_yolo='C:\Users\xxxx\anaconda3\envs\pytyolov5\';

 - **R**: Download R from [The R Project website](https://www.r-project.org/).
-Install the packages `caret`, `C50`, and `limma` via [Bioconductor](https://bioconductor.org/packages/release/bioc/html/limma.html).
+Install the packages `caret`, `C50`, `jsonlite`, and `limma` via [Bioconductor](https://bioconductor.org/packages/release/bioc/html/limma.html).
-  - Set R paths:
+  - Configure paths in `main__001.m` or `main_001.mlx`:
     env.path_R='F:\R\R-4.2.1\bin';

 ## Installation